2023’s emerging fitness trend is looking fit and strong. Everyone- male or female, is hitting the gym and focusing on fitness and well-being.

 1. Pre-Workout Nutrition:

 Fuel your body with the right nutrients before a workout.
 The pre-workout meal should contain carbohydrates so the body gets energy and nutrients for an intense workout.
-Good pre-workout options include protein shakes, oatmeal, apple with peanut butter, banana, and fruits with yoghurt.
+Good pre-workout options include protein shakes, oatmeal, apple with best peanut butter, banana, and fruits with yoghurt.